alanCrtl/archimicroprojet/README.md

 ```

 ### Run producer's docker-compose
-*Run it while consumer's docker-compose is still "Attaching to consumer_kafka-consumer_1"*
+*Run it while consumer's docker-compose is still on "Attaching to consumer_kafka-consumer_1"*
 ![AltText](consumerDockerCompose.png)
 ```
 cd producer/